AudreyKj/digital-bakery/README.md

 ## Implementation

 - Focus on responsiveness and usability: the UI is fully responsive and cross-browser compatible.
-The features are animated with CSS and their functionality have been tested.
+The features are animated with CSS and their functionality has been tested.

 - I chose PostgreSQL, Node.js with Express for the database because I am not familiar with PHP - even if I am interested in learning it.
 I think that using PostgreSQL, Node.js with Express is a suitable alternative for the scope of this challenge and they integrate well in a React app.

-- I've deployed my implementation with Heroku: [visit live app](https://digital-bakery.herokuapp.com/)
+- I've added React-Helmet for SEO metatags and deployed my implementation with Heroku: [visit live app](https://digital-bakery.herokuapp.com/)

 ## Testing